cheshire3/cheshire3/README.rst

 **Developers**:

+We recommend that you use virtualenv_ to isolate your development environment from system Python and any packages that may be installed there.

 1. In GitHub_, fork the `Cheshire3 GitHub repository`_

-2. Locally clone your Cheshire3 GitHub fork
+2. Clone your fork of Cheshire3:

-3. Run ``python setup.py develop``
+	``git clone git@github.com:<username>/cheshire3.git``

+3. Install dependencies[*]:

+	``pip install -r requirements.txt``

+4. Install Cheshire3 in develop / editable mode:

+    ``pip install -e .``

-4. Read the Development section of this README
+5. Read the Development section of this README

+.. [*] While step 4 should theoretically resolve dependencies, we've found it
+	   more reliable to run this explicitly.

 Requirements / Dependencies